Dingyuan-Zheng/PPCL/our_models/readme.txt

-This folder contains the models we trained for 'ICE*+PPCL'.
+The folder contains the models we trained for 'ICE*+PPCL'.
-Please download these models from the link for our Google Drive.
+Please download these models from our Google Drive link.